Woman smiling, with title and Nestlé position.

 It is essential to surround yourself with people with similar views and situations.
 I made it a point to join expat groups to talk with people who understood what I’m going through.
 I have a very supportive group of family and friends, but they don’t necessarily understand.
 I can’t have that meaningful conversation as much as I’d like because they don’t really know what I’m going through.

-A third thing I realised is being comfortable with having boundaries.
+A third thing I realized is being comfortable with having boundaries.
 I learned that I couldn’t please everyone.
 It was hard for me because, growing up, I didn’t want to disappoint anyone.

 My biggest concern was that we had to change our way of living.
 I’ve set up my own life with my husband in the states, and we do things a certain way.
 I learned that we don’t have to change our routines or ourselves to fit into what our families are doing, and at the same time, I learned that it’s ok to say no. That is ok not to be in all of the events, and it’s ok for your kids to behave differently from other kids in the Philippines.